ABOUT US

 “GREENERY IS THE EVIDENCE OF GOD”!!!

 My grandma used to say that I would refuse to alight from the Elephant when I was put up on the head during the temple festivities.
-I cannot wait to see an elephant passing by when I will call the Mahout and bring them in front of our home and my parents particularly my Grandma would come out shaking her head with coins and some sweets of jaggery for both the elephant and mahout and more to please me!
+I cannot wait to see an elephant passing by my home when I will call the Mahout and bring them to our home and my parents particularly my Grandma would come out shaking her head with coins and some jaggery(sweet) for both the elephant and mahout but more to please me!

-I strongly believe that our mottos and services should be beyond our lives benefiting the Society and the Earth and that is the only precise aim in creating...
-IAWS!
+I strongly believe that our mottos and services should be beyond our lives benefiting the Society and the Earth and that is the only precise aim in creating..IAWS!

 Sandy.